 In order to justify a history, we can add visibility and arbitration relations which allow us to define not just linearizability, but the whole spectrum of consistency models for eventually consistent systems.
 Visibility is an acyclic relation which tells us about the relative timing of update propagation and operations.
 If an operation a is visible to b, it means that the operation b have observed the effect of the operation a.
 Arbitration is a total order on operations which indicates how the system resolves update conflicts.
 If an operation a is arbitrated before b, it means that the system considers the operation a to happen earlier than operation b.
 So we can formally define an abstract execution as an event graph (E, op, rval, rb, ss, vis, ar) where (E, op, rval, rb, ss) is a history; vis is an acyclic and natural relation; ar is a total order.

 As giving the formal definition of history and abstract execution, we finally can define consistency models.
-But first we have to introduce a definition called consistency predicate.
+Additionally we have to introduce a definition called consistency predicate.
 A consistency predicate is a predicate or property of an abstract execution.
 A consistency model is a collection of consistency predicates [3].

 The checking problem is to find an abstract execution that satisfy the consistency model for the given history or make sure there is no correct abstract execution.